 , Rachel Mayeri

 Education-wise I possess a Masters degree in Interactive Telecommunications (ITP) from New York University, and a Bachelors of Fine Arts degree in Music Technology from California Institute of the Arts (CalArts).
 I originally studied music composition and jazz bass at University of Miami.

 Outside of work I am a husband, father, non-dedicated yogi, indulge a wild-fermented beer obsession, and compose electronic music under the moniker Lordx

 I am super excited to have joined this stealth mixed reality startup.
-My team is directed by James Powderly of EyeWriter / Graffiti Research Lab fame.
 I can't say what I'm up to specifically just yet, but here is some exciting press to hold you over in the meantime:

 design, programming, communication

 News Explorer combines Alchemy News API and d3.js data visualization library to automatically construct a news information network and present large volumes of news results in an understandable fashion.
 News Explorer is created by the Watson Cognitive Visualization Lab, of which I am a part.
 I lead the design of the application, in addition to co-developing the data visualizations and user interface with Steve Ross.